johnofmars/mm-github-pages-starter/_pages/armor.md

     image_alt: "Fighting Lion"
     text: "An exotic grenade launcher in Destiny 2"
     nav: "docs"

+feature_row:
+  - image_path: /assets/images/delayed_grat.png
+    alt: "Blast Radius"
+    title: "Blast Radius"
+    excerpt: " 	Become Charged with Light by rapidly defeating multiple enemies with Grenade Launchers or Rocket Launchers.
+    This mod's effects stack with other copies of this mod."
+  - image_path: /assets/images/high_energy_fire.png
+    alt: "High Energy Fire"
+    title: "High Energy Fire"
+    excerpt: "While Charged with Light, gain a bonus to weapon damage.
+Each defeated enemy consumes one stack of Charged with Light."
+  - image_path: /assets/images/stacks_on_stacks.png
+    alt: "Stacks on Stacks"
+    title: "Stacks on Stacks"
+    excerpt: "The player character gains an extra stack of Charged with Light for every stack they gain.
+    This mod decreases the player's recovery by 10."
 ---

 [Here is a breakdown](https://i.imgur.com/hixbrKA.jpg) of which mods are available in which slot and which elemental affinity.